ashutoshtiwari13/Demystifying-Deep-Reinforcement-Learning/Future_of_RL.md

     - When reward is not available, or notstrongly influenced by behavior, the agent is free to choose actions that maximize in some sense the learning on the tasks, that is, to use some measure of learning progress     as an internal or “intrinsic” reward, implementing a computational form of curiosity.
     - In addition to measuring learning progress, intrinsic reward can, among other possibilities, signal the receipt of  unexpected, novel, or otherwise interesting input, or can assess the agent’s ability to cause changes in its environment.
     - Intrinsic reward signals generated in these ways can be used by an agent to pose tasks for itself by defining auxiliary tasks, GVFs, or options, as discussed above, so that skills learned in this way can contribute to the agent’s ability to master future tasks.
+6. Developing methods to make it acceptably safe to embed reinforcement learning agents into physical environments.